 - Plotting project deliverables on S – curve and tracking progress on weekly basis can also help visualize changes to project scope.

-Variance Analysis for Project Schedule Control
+Variance Analysis Schedule Control

 Variance analysis as a schedule control technique is also part of earned value management methodology.
 So, EVM is also an analytical tool to control all three critical project performance indicators namely scope, schedule and cost.
 EVM uses measures such as Schedule Variance (SV) and Schedule Performance Index (SPI) to indicate variances and performance efficiency.